East Slavic name: Legal basis

 Everyone in Russia, Ukraine, and Belarus is supposed to have a tripartite name.
 Single mothers may give their children any patronym, and this does not have any legal consequences.
 Foreigners who adopt Russian citizenship are exempted from having a patronym.
 Now, an adult person is entitled to change patronyms if necessary, such as to alienate themselves from the biological father (or to show respect for the adopted one) as well as to decide the same for an underage child.

 Matronymic

-In modern Russia, there are cases when women raising a child without a father give the child their own name instead of a patronymic.
+In modern Russia, there are cases when women raising a child without a father give the child their own name instead of a patronymic (матчество, матроним).
 This practice is not recognized by law, but the civil registry offices may meet such wishes.
-A common loophole is when mother's name is a feminine form of a masculine given name, even an obscure one.
+A common loophole is when the mother's name is a feminine form of a masculine given name, the mother will give the child the patronym of the masculine equivalent.

 Family names

 Family names are generally used like in English.